mdelventhal/mattdelventhal.com/content/project/technician_route/index.md

 The problem seems simple: a telecommunications firm has jobs that must be completed, and must assign them to its available technicians.
 Not all technicians are qualified to do all jobs, they are based out of depots a certain distance away from the jobs, and each job has a deadline.

 Below, we will formulate this as a Mixed Integer Programming problem with the objective of minimizing lateness and, if possible, completing all the jobs.
 We will then demonstrate both a custom, hand-coded solution, and a solution designed to use industry-leading MIP package Gurobi.
-Finally, we will present the hand-coded version as a live, interactive app, which will allow you to edit the list of jobs and see how the algorithm performs.

 The original version of this problem is borrowed from a Gurobi example application, which you can find [here](https://gurobi.github.io/modeling-examples/technician_routing_scheduling/technician_routing_scheduling.html "Technician Routing and Scheduling Problem").